MAITRINH2910/Final_Project_StarTravel/README.md

 Open the Windows Command window.
-When the console window opens, type in: python
+When the console window opens, type in:
+<code>python</code>
 If this command is not unrecognized, Python will need to be installed before you can install PIP.

 If the command is recognized, Python will respond with its version and a list of commands.

-If Python installed correctly, you should see:

-Python 3.7.0 (v3.7.0:1bf9cc5093, Jan 25 2019, 07:44:31) [MSC v.1914 64 bit (AMD64)] on win32
-Type "help", "copyright", "credits" or "license" for more information.
-Installing PIP On Windows
 Step 1: Download PIP <a>get-pip.py</a>
-Before installing PIP, you’ll need to download get-pip.py: get-pip.py on pypa.io.
+Before installing PIP, you’ll need to download <a href="https://bootstrap.pypa.io/get-pip.py" target="_blank" rel="noopener noreferrer" data-cke-saved-href="https://bootstrap.pypa.io/get-pip.py">get-pip.py on pypa.io</a>

 Download the file to a temporary folder in Windows or to the “Downloads” library of your Windows installation.
 You can download the file to anywhere but remember where it’s been saved.